mdwhitten/microwave-networks/README.md

 ##### Enumerating/Filtering Touchstone Data with LINQ

-Rather than loading all of the data into memory, the following example enumerates each matrix one at a time from the to allow for runtime manipulation without allocating unnecessary memory allocation.
+Rather than loading all of the data into memory, the following example enumerates each matrix one at a time from a file to allow for runtime manipulation without allocating unnecessary memory.

 ```c#
 string path = @"C:\example.s2p";